marcelrienks/PieceOfCake.Web-Services-Data/README.md

 Used to update the entire graph tree of a context model, including relations

 ## DEVELOPMENT: ##
-* Create Management of Users
-* Create Authentication layer
-* Look and Feel
-* Manage Projects
-* Manage Sprints
-* Manage Statuses
-* Manage Feature
-* Manage Backlog Items
-* Manage Tasks
-* Manage Attachments
+* Data: Update models to be for a generic template
+* Services: Update services to match the new models
+* Services: Update Unit tests
+* Services: Implement auto generation of services per model
+* Web: Update interface to allow all crudl functions for models
+* Web: Update Unit tests

 ### Todo ###
 * Investigate using Async repository methods
 * Investigate using auto code generation to create api's and api tests based on this controller as template
 * determine weather or not updating a model and it's relations should be done, or rather have multiple API calls be made, or use hypermedia
-* Switch Scrummage.Web to use Scrummage.Services instead of going to Scrummage.Data directly
+* Switch PieceOfCake.Web to use PieceOfCake.Services instead of going to PieceOfCake.Data directly
-* Fix issue with Avatar not re uploading on post after validation failure
 * Add validation to prevent role from being deleted if it's assigned to a User
 * Investigate using Mock DbSet instead of having a fake Repository
 * verify of username, password on create of User without causing a post back